-Currently enrolled, qualified students demonstrating satisfactory academic competency in particular subjects may earn credit by successfully completing a departmental examination.
+Currently enrolled, qualified students, demonstrating competency in particular subjects, may earn credit by successfully completing a departmental examination.
 A departmental exam may be taken only one time for a course, and the student must attain a grade of 70% or better in order to receive credit for the exam.
 No more than 10% of a student’s coursework at Ferrum College may be earned by credit by exam.

-Students will nee to fill out the Credit By Exam Form to start the process.
+Students will need to fill out the Credit By Exam Form to start the process.

 Previous College Catalogs (PDF)

 The college complies with the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974 which was designed to protect the privacy of educational records, to establish the right of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate data through formal and informal hearings.
 The college will not release any information covered by the Act to outside parties without the written authorization of the student.

 Information that can be released without student authorization includes:

 - Dates of Attendance